Kossit73/Broiler_chicken_Financial_Model/README.md

   `revenue_summary.json` – Year-by-year revenue totals ensuring annual figures tie directly to the summed cycle-level schedules.
 - `valuation.json` – NPV/IRR results using the modeled cash flows.
-- `manifest.json` – convenience listing of the generated files.
+- `manifest.json` – convenience listing of the generated files plus the cycles per year and production horizon captured in the run.

 All values are expressed in US dollars except where otherwise noted.
 Adjust the `Assumptions` dataclass in `deployable_financial_model.py` to model different